ElzPad/LEARN_CompetitiveProgramming/README.md

     - Runtime: 0ms, beats 100% of users
     - Memory: 7.75MB, beats 24.0% of users

+Other problems:
+- [X] \[Easy] 387.
+First Unique Character in a String
+    - Runtime: 3ms, beats 76.4% of users
+    - Memory: 9.79MB, beats 47.3% of users

 # LeetCode: JavaScript / TypeScript
 Currently working on "30 Days of JavaScript" list of problems:
 - Closures (4/4)